 Development of AIM

-AIM is now home to over 1,000 companies, joining either through Initial Public Offerings or by moving from the Main Market.
-The total market value of AIM (as at 8 July 2015) is c.£75bn.
+AIM is now home to just under 1,000 companies, joining either through Initial Public Offerings or by moving from the main market.
+The total market value of AIM (as at 30 April 2019) is £104bn.

-While AIM is traditionally associated with smaller companies, the composition of the market has developed; as at 8 July 2015 there were 329 AIM-listed companies with a market value of at least £50m, and 4 companies with a value greater than £1bn.
-AIM’s largest company has a market capitalisation of £3.2bn.
+While AIM is traditionally associated with smaller companies, the composition of the market has developed; (as at 30 April 2019) 347 AIM-listed companies with a market value of at least £50m, and 16 companies with a value greater than £1bn.
+AIM’s largest company has a market capitalisation of £3.6bn.

 We focus on investing in quality companies with strong margins, good returns and a track record of cash generation.
 We select companies on strict valuation criteria with a focus on capital preservation.
 We seek to invest in companies which can deliver solid long term growth.
 Our approach is research driven and we only select investments after intensive financial and business analysis.